dottjt/LearningSchedule/README.md

 **27-05-17**: I went in.
 I created my first linode server :))))))) Configuring it, my app is nearly ready for production (I don't think it actually is, but it feels like it is.
 The main reason I created it was that I needed a proper IP to create a sub-domain for sending email verifications to users.

 I think I'll be taking some time off developing my app to learn more dev ops related concepts, like docker.
 The app is nearly done.
-It just needs.
+It just needs a suitable deployment, and I'd rather spend the time to learn future concepts so I can have them for the rest of my life.

 This is what I managed to get done over the past week or so.